 Of course, there are ways to use licensed fonts for free, either by finding a disreputable source online or by using a tool to convert a desktop font to a web font format.
 What will happen if you go that route?

-Let’s neglect the moral implications of doing that for a second.
+Let’s put aside the moral implications of doing that for a second.

 If your company is large and in the public eye, then someone could easily notice and blow the whistle, possibly leading to a cease-and-desist letter or a lawsuit and big-time financial penalties.
 Here are some examples.